Predicting The Success of Marketing

 Companies do what they “need” to do, instead of what they “want” to do.
 How do you measure effectiveness and ensure that you win?

 These questions can be predicted if not measured.
-We needed a comprehensive model for predicting marketing success so we created this marketing metrics.
+We needed a comprehensive model for predicting marketing success so we created these marketing metrics.

 For that “need” to be effective, it must be the most meaningful in the market.
 And, it must resonate considering the current situation.
 Such as an economic climate that has changed the mindsets of consumers.

-There is an unwillingness to address those needs when predicting marketing success and go with the same tired approach.
+There is an unwillingness to address those needs when predicting marketing success and, therefore, many just go with the same tired approach.

-Using messaging that’s nearly identical to what was delivered years ago and follows the tired reach-frequency format so many misguided marketers follow.
+Using messaging that’s nearly identical to what was delivered years ago often follows the tired reach-frequency format so many misguided marketers use.
 They produce a predictable, losing formula.